justlife4x4/Secured-Monitor/index.md

 5) Donot harm the box / the testing environment.

-6) If you want to reset the box drop a mail at `aakashahdikari786@gmail.com`
+6) If you want to reset the box drop a mail at `aakashahdikari786@gmail.com` along with your username.

 7) Donot delete any files which is pre-loaded in the system.

 8) Start with the following piece of code.

+9) Even though its an AWS instance you cannot gain aws-metadata / or IAM / Security details.
+If you get by somehow please do drop me a mail along with the POC.

 ### Code Snippet